Muscles do not respond normally to stimulation, usually when the blood potassium level is too low or high.

 In the hyperkalemic form, attacks often begin by age 10.
 The attacks last 15 minutes to 1 hour.
 Weakness tends to be less severe than in the hypokalemic form.
-Fasting, rest shortly after exercise, or exercise after meals may precipitate attacks.
+Fasting, rest shortly after exercise, or exercise after meals may trigger attacks.
 Myotonia (very stiff muscles caused by a delayed ability to relax the muscles after contracting them) is common.
 Myotonia of the eyelids may be the only symptom.

-In the thyrotoxic form, attacks of weakness last hours to days and are usually precipitated by exercise, stress, or eating foods rich in carbohydrates, similar to the hypokalemic form.
+In the thyrotoxic form, attacks of weakness last hours to days and are usually triggered by exercise, stress, or eating foods rich in carbohydrates, similar to the hypokalemic form.
 People have symptoms of hyperthyroidism, such as anxiety, tremors, palpitations, and heat intolerance.

-A doctor’s best clue to the diagnosis is a person’s description of a typical attack.
+A doctor’s best clue to the diagnosis of familial periodic paralysis is a person’s description of a typical attack.
 If possible, the doctor draws blood while an attack is in progress to check the level of potassium.
 If the level of potassium is abnormal, doctors usually do additional tests to be sure the abnormal level is not the result of other causes.

 People with the hypokalemic form can take potassium chloride in an unsweetened solution or have it injected into a vein while an attack is in progress.
 Usually symptoms improve considerably within an hour.
 People with the hypokalemic form should also avoid meals rich in carbohydrates and salt, avoid alcohol after periods of rest, and avoid strenuous exercise.
 Acetazolamide, a drug that alters the blood’s acidity, may help prevent attacks.